TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Dump logs once every 1000 or so
 - Write editor write date to version.txt file

-- Radar
-	- Also show bomb

 - make layer with insects hoverable in editor

 - bomb falls outside the map

-- Indeed, there is a problem when importing project-specific gfx on windows, but not on linux

-- fix neon maps being generated in the project folder

 - Note that message buffer might overflow during resynchro, causing a disconnection

 - increase prices of uwota and triad? theyre soo op

-- do something about going through walls with bilmer and elon hrl

 - check if export/import of rulesets works correctly